anurag-gothi-au6/imdb/README.md

 # imdb
-A scrapy module to find product details from the listed amazon product.
+A scrapy module to find next air date of episode or season of your favourite series.
-It will find product details of 5 pages.

 ### Prerequisites
 Install all the packages mentioned in the Requirements.txt file.

+### Features
+Find the next air date of your favoutire series
+Can find multiple series at a time

 ### Creating Virtual Environment
 create a virtual env for your project : $ virtualenv _Anyname_